University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 If you've ever heard of the phrase **shell scripts**, this refers to a series of commands like we will learn in these sessions, strung together into a plain text file, and which is then able to be run as a single process.

 Although we haven't specifically mentioned this up until now, your virtual machines are running a distribution of Linux, and we can access these machines by logging in remotely, as well as through the `RStudio` interface.
-We'll cover this later in the practical course.
-Most High-Performance Computing (HPC) systems you use will require a knowledge of Linux so these practicals will give you the basics skills for working in this environment.
-Most of the data analysis performed by the Bioinformatics Hub relies on the University of Adelaide HPC for data storage and data processing.

 ## Setup the directory for today

 First we will set up a directory for today's practical.
 In general it is very worthwhile to keep all your project-specific code and data organised into a consistent location and structure.
-This are not essential, but is very useful and is in general good practice.
+This is not essential, but is very useful and is good practice.
-If you don't follow this step, you will be making your life immeasurably harder and will not be following 'best practice' data analysis.
+If you don't follow this step, you will be making your life much harder and will not be following 'best practice' data analysis.
-For practicals in Transcriptomics Applications where R will be used, everything will be harder if you do not follow the equivalent strategy there.
+For practicals where R will be used, everything will be harder if you do not follow the equivalent strategy there.

 To make and enter the directory that you will be working in, run the following commands in the terminal pane (try to figure out what they mean — we will be going over them more later in the prac).